HomeFeaturesPricingCompanyResources

 Blog

-ByAdamonDecember 30, 2023
+ByAdamDec 30, 2023

-While it's technically possible to create some client portal features using just using the site editor in Squarespace, it is a lot of work.
+While it's technically possible to create some client portal features using the site editor in Squarespace, it is a lot of work.
 You'd have to create forms for client registration, securely sending files, integrating with cloud storage, and client-only pages.
 Even then, it won't cover some of your basic needs.

 How to Create a Client Portal for Any Squarespace Website